aiwizzard/face_cropper/README.md

 # face_cropper
-A python script for cropping faces from large set of images or from videos
+A python script for cropping faces from images or from videos.
+Need to crop faces from an image or video? use this.